Appendix: Config Format Reference

 }Extended Configs

-Purpose: provide extra hints (quick doc, inlay hints, etc.) for scripted variables.
+Provides additional hints (quick documentation, inlay hints, etc.) for scripted variables in scripts.

 scripted_variables = {